JH-20/wsd-project/README.md

 First create a config.env file in the root of the application structure with the following lines filled with the correct information:

-(config.env is gitignored for security and the contents should not be shared publicly)
+(config.env should be gitignored for security and the contents should not be shared publicly)

 ```
 export DATABASE_URL=